Meston Road, Kanpur: History

 In March 1931, the riots broke out again between Hindu congressmen who urged a 'hartal' (protest) and Muslim shopkeepers who objected to closing of their shops.
 This led to riots for several days in the city witnessed by many including V.M Kuruvilla of RAF.
-During the riots a temple was also put aflame by Muslim rioters.

 Now the place is the epitome of communal harmony as the 'Beech Wala Mandir' is situated next to a mosque.
 Both religious places came up several years ago and have withstood several riots.
 But, both continue to complement each other and are amongst a few places where Hindus and Muslims work and pray together.